Know Your

 ** If you are riding a bicycle, you need to provide your name and address, but you don’t need to show ID.

-Police vehicles and the police station are under audio and video surveillance - so don't discuss any details about the alleged offenses with others in these areas!
+Police vehicles and the police station are under audio and video surveillance - so do not discuss any details about the alleged offenses with others in these areas!

 If arrested, legally you only need to provide police with your name, date of birth, and current place you live.
 Lying or witholding that information can cause police to press more charges.